adtoniq/adtoniq-for-php/README.md

 	);
 ```

+Don't have an API key?
+Contact Adtoniq at support@adtoniq.com to get an API key.

 4) Finally, on any page where ads appear, add the following code somewhere within the `<body>` tag:

 ```